jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Output/MRH_OutputGenerator/MRH_OutputGenerator_0.rst

 MRH_OutputGenerator (Default Constructor)
 =========================================
-The default MRH_OutputGenerator constructor function is used to construct the MRH_OutputGenerator class by reading a file from a given path.
+The default MRH_OutputGenerator constructor function is used to construct a MRH_OutputGenerator object with given output information.

 Header
 ------